 Provisional bookings made within 14 days of the programme start date will be held for 48 hours and then released if no written or telephone confirmation is received.

 Except where stated payment is due in US dollars.
-Each booking is subject to a USD 40 / GBP 30 (or local currency equivalent) booking fee per person.
+Each booking is subject to a USD 40 / GBP 40 booking fee per person.

 A deposit is required to secure your booking.
 There are two options.

 Option 1: pay a 50% deposit to secure the booking, with final payment due 60 days prior to the programme start date.
 Only once we have received your deposit is your place on the programme confirmed.
-The 50% deposit is refundable up to 30 days prior to your project start date (see below for our cancellation and refund policy).
+See below for our cancellation and refund policy.

 Option 2: pay a non-refundable deposit of $300 with the balance due 60 days prior to your project start date.
 Your booking begins to be processed the moment that we receive your application form, hence the deposit is non-refundable.
-Cancellation charges apply from the time the booking is made regardless of receipt of your deposit.
+See below for our cancellation and refund policy.